cdli-gh/annodoc/index.md

 ~~~
 (P102313)

-Note that the implicitcopula allows to treat *every word* to be head of a relative clause:
+Note that the implicit copula allows to treat *every word* to be head of a relative clause:

 	# Jagersma, Chap.
 8 (94)
 	# ‘the knowledge acquired by me, which is now this and that,’